Sunita2644/First-Project/README.md

-# First-Project
+# project with python basics
-this is my first project on github
+This is my first project on github.
+It has been made using python basics.